 - Check for browning with spatula by lifting the edge of a piece of ground beef.
 If browned, flip the beef over and cook for an additional 4 minutes.
 If not browned, continue cooking until browning appears.

-- Once both sides are browned, crumble meat, ensuring it is cooked through, drain fat, and add seasoning.
+- Once both sides are browned, crumble meat into smaller pieces, ensuring it is cooked through.
+Then drain fat and add seasoning.